onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

    * Role: detect when a narrative mixes up dynamical laws with initial conditions.
    * Interface: given model explanations, outputs labels indicating which parts are boundary conditions and which are claimed laws.

+These modules are optional engineering patterns.
+Any implementation that exposes compatible observables and tension estimates can be described as “using Q044 encoding” for AI purposes, even if internal architecture differs.

 ### 7.3 Evaluation harness

 We propose an evaluation harness to measure the impact of Q044 modules.